We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 We were also impressed with the relatively fast charging power of the FRX3’s solar panel.
 It only took about 10 hours to recharge the depleted battery completely, whereas the others took twice as long or longer.
 Cranking the handle also seemed to produce more efficient results than average.
 At a rate of two to three turns per second, 1 minute of cranking powered about 10 to 15 minutes of radio runtime.

-Get the Eton FRX3 hand-crank radio at Amazon, Ace Hardware, The Home Depot, or American Red Cross.
+Get the Eton FRX3 hand-crank radio at Amazon, Ace Hardware, The Home Depot, Lowe’s, American Red Cross, or Walmart (2-pack).

 Best Shortwave